In order to make a replica of any product, the most common procedure is cast and mold. It produces the exact 3-dimensional replica o the object.

 Mold is a hollow cavity.
 The process of making a mold is known as molding.
 It carries the impression f the object that one wants to create.

 It is followed by the casting procedure, which generates the cast.
 It entirely replicated the object as the finished product.
-The mold that is generally created can either be natural or synthetic (manmade).
+The mold generally created can be natural or synthetic (manmade).

-Certain kinds of materials are used to make the original mold such as silicon, polyurethane, polysulfide, wax, clay, metal wood, etc. usually a flexible material is chosen, as it makes it easier to obtain the cast.
+Certain materials are used to make the original mold, such as silicon, polyurethane, polysulfide, wax, clay, metal wood, etc. Usually, a flexible material is chosen, making it easier to obtain the cast.

-There are several kinds of molding procedures such as injection molding, blow molding, compression molding, rational molding, laminating, transfer molding, and several others.
-Each industry usesits molding technique to prepare their molds.
+There are several kinds of molding procedures, such as injection molding, blow molding, compression molding, rational molding, laminating, transfer molding, etc. Each industry uses its molding technique to prepare its molds.

-A single mold can be saved up and used for crating several casts.
+A single mold can be saved up and used for creating several casts.
 The mold captures the most intricate of the details of the object and saves it.
-Natural mold is formed when a living organism is buried and is left there to decay there.
+Natural mold is formed when a living organism is buried and left to decay there.

 It leaves an impression on the spot and acts as a mold.
-These molds are then used by historians in order to discover more about certain living creatures from the past and study more about them.
+Historians then use these molds to discover more about certain living creatures from the past and study more about them.

 Main Differences Between Cast and Mold

-- 1. Cast is the final product that is obtained when the casting liquid is poured into the mold and is left to harden.
-Mold on the other hand is the hollow cavity that has been formed in order to imprint the object and take a replica out of it.
+- 1. Cast is the final product obtained when the casting liquid is poured into the mold and is left to harden.
+Mold, conversely, is the hollow cavity formed to imprint the object and take a replica out of it.

-- Cast and mold can be made up of similar substances such as silicon, polyurethane, gypsum, epoxy resin, liquid latex rubber, etc. but it is preferred that for casting hard substance to be used as it makes the entire process more efficient and the final product to be more durable.
-And in case of molding to use soft materials, so that the process of extraction of the cast gets easier.
+- Cast and mold can comprise similar substances such as silicon, polyurethane, gypsum, epoxy resin, liquid latex rubber, etc. Still, it is preferred that for casting hard substances be used as it makes the entire process more efficient and the final product to be more durable.
+And in the case of molding, use soft materials so that the cast extraction process gets easier.

-- Mold is the first stage of making the replica or impression of the desired object however cast, is the final product that has been obtained after the entire process.
+- Mold is the first stage of making the replica or impression of the desired object; however, the cast is the final product that has been obtained after the entire process.

 - https://www.sciencedirect.com/science/article/pii/S0924013699003118